-We intend and generally seek to maximize deductibility for tax purposes of all elements of compensation.
+Under Section 162(m) of the Code, named executive officer (other than the chief financial officer) compensation over \$1 million for any year is generally not deductible for United States income tax purposes.
+Performance-based compensation is exempt from the deduction limit, however, if certain requirements are met.
+We intend and generally seek to maximize deductibility for tax purposes of all elements of compensation, to the extent practicable, while satisfying the Company's compensation policies and objectives.
 In consultation with its independent compensation consultant, the Compensation Committee reviews compensation arrangements in light of applicable tax provisions, including Code Sections 162(m) and 280G.
+The Compensation Committee intends for the equity awards and annual bonus payments that we make to the named executive officers to be deductible as performance-based compensation under Code Section 162(m).
 The Compensation Committee may approve compensation or compensation arrangements that do not qualify for maximum deductibility when the Compensation Committee deems it to be in the best interest of the Company and its stockholders.